GLOW is inspired by the 1980s wrestling television series of the same name – Gorgeous Ladies of Wrestling.

 Release date latest: When does GLOW Season 4 come out?

-Thanks to the coronavirus pandemic, there is no word on when GLOW will return for its fourth and final season.
+Thanks to the cancelation, there is no word on if GLOW will return for its fourth and final season on another network.

 However, Carly Mensch has no doubt that the show will have a great final season, but also said that she has “hundreds of ideas of what we want to happen.”